berg-lang/berg/doc/parser.md

 To output safe symbols, we pick the preferred matching variant of each.

-#### Comment Attachment

-After outputting an infix or postfix token, we set the parent of any comments before it to the previous token.
-After outputting a prefix or expression token, we set the parent of those comments to the token we outputted.
-This allows doc comments to be attached to the correct things.

-On close, we set the parent of any comments to the last token.

-#### Block Recognition
+### Block Recognition

 Indents mean multiple things depending on whether they actually start an expression (or are just a continuation), and whether they are more or less indented than previous indents.
-Block recognition generates `extend`, `apply` or `block` operators depending on relative indent levels.
+Block recognition uses token information and indent level to decide whether to skip indents or to generate `extend`, `apply`, `child block` or `root block` operators.

+#### Continuations

+A block is considered a *continuation* if the indent operator is prefix or postfix (meaning there is a complete expression to one side or the other).
+In these cases, the indent is skipped.
+The one exception to this rule is when the prior token is a block operator (like `:`).

+Error detection is still important, however:

+* If the indent is *postfix*, this line starts with an operator.

+  - If the indent is *greater than* the parent margin, the indent is skipped (valid continuation).
+  - If the indent is *less than or equal to* the parent block margin, generate a Multiple Undent Error, close all blocks until the indent is greater than the parent margin, and the indent is skipped as a continuation.

+* If the indent is *prefix*, and the last emitted token is a block operator (like `:`), this starts a block:

+  - If the indent is *greater than* the current margin, we mark the operator with the nesting level and skip the indent.
+  - Error: If the last emitted token is a block operator (like `:`), and the indent is *less than or equal to* the current margin, we generate a Missing Operand token/error, and treat this like it is infix (extend/apply),

+* If the indent is *prefix*, the previous line ended in an operator.

+  - If the indent is *greater than or equal to* the current margin, the indent is skipped (valid continuation).
+  - Error: If the indent is *greater than or equal to* the parent margin (and not on either one), generate the Missing Operand token (not error), emit Ambiguous Continuation Error and treat this like infix (`extend` or `apply`).
+  - Error: If the indent is *less than* the parent margin, treat this like `infix`.
+  - Error: If the indent is *less than or equal to* the parent margin, we treat this like infix.
+If it is larger than the parent block, it is an Ambiguous Continuation error; otherwise, it is Multiple Undent Error.
+In either case, we close any blocks whose margin is past the indent, and generate either `extend` or `apply`.

+* If the indent is *infix*, the previous line ended in

+* If the indent is *postfix*, the previous line
+#### Block Operators

-The generated block operators `extend`, `apply` and `block` *always* have lower precedence than any normal operator, and they all associate left.
-They are generated with a "nesting level" that corresponds to the size of the stack, and precedence between the operators depends entirely on nesting level. *All* blocks in the file are separated by these operators.
-These two facts mean that every expression in the Berg source (with the exception of any at the very top level) is inside the block operator to its left.
+The indented block operators `extend`, `apply`, `child block` and `root block` *always* have lower precedence than non-indented versions, and they all associate left. *All* blocks in the file are separated by these operators.
+These two facts mean that every expression in the Berg source is inside the block operator to its left.

 As a universal closer, the `extend` operator is special in that it has higher precedence than open operators like `(`, even on their left side.
 When an `extend` operator takes an open operator as a left child, it will generate the "unclosed ( operator" error.
-When `extend` takes `}` onto its right side,

-This applies to `{` as well, and is the source of the "redundant `{` `}`" error.
-Anytime `{` is followed by `block` and `}` is followed by `extend`, and the `{` is preceded by `apply` or `block`, the block parentheses are redundant.

 ```
 If infix indent